mundialis/esa-snap/README.md

 ## Background info

-This docker image is based on Ubuntu
+This docker image is based on Ubuntu (`ubuntu` branch).

+Note: the Alpine based docker image is located in the `master` branch.